Divte-Singh/Customizable-Linux-Sleep-Scheduler/README.md

 # Customize-Linux-Sleep-Scheduler

-A customizable Linux sleep monitoring application that automatically puts your system to sleep based on:
+A customizable Linux sleep monitoring application that provides a new and intelligent way to manage your system’s sleep behavior — helping you keep important work running without interruptions.

-- **User inactivity**
+This tool **prevents your computer from going to sleep** when:
+- **Whitelisted applications are running**
-- **CPU and RAM usage thresholds**
+- **CPU or RAM usage is above your defined thresholds**

-- **Running whitelisted applications**
+And it **automatically puts your system to sleep** when:
+- **You’re inactive**
+- **Resource usage is low**
+- **No important (whitelisted) apps are active**

+It's ideal for developers, researchers, or anyone who needs their system to stay awake when running critical tasks — all while saving power when idle.

 ## Features

-- GUI built with `tkinter`
 - Real-time CPU and RAM usage graph (via `matplotlib`)
 - Whitelist specific apps to prevent sleep
-- Adjustable idle time settings
+- Adjustable idle time and resource thresholds
 - Compatible with Linux

-  ## Requirements

-- Python 3.7+
-- Linux OS

 ## Installation